CarelessInternet/Ticketer/README.md

 # Ticketer

 Welcome to the official GitHub page for the Ticketer bot!
-You can find all of the source code right here!<br>
+All of the source code is right here!<br>
 I advise you to only clone this repository for making pull requests, or making your own private version of the bot.<br>
+Consider starring the repository, all stars and forks are appreciated!<br>
 Do not make a public clone of the bot.

 ## Support

 Have questions or anything related to the bot?
-Join the [Discord Server](https://discord.gg/kswKHpJeqC)
+Join the [Discord server](https://discord.gg/kswKHpJeqC)

 ## Versioning

-Ticketer uses its own versioning system, inspired by semantic versioning.<br>
+Ticketer uses its own versioning system, inspired by semantic versioning.
-Major releases are for language rewrites (e.g javascript -> typescript) or multiple code and client-side breaking changes.<br>
+  - Major releases are for language rewrites (e.g javascript -> typescript) or multiple code and client-side breaking changes.
-Minor releases are for client-side breaking changes (e.g renaming a command) or new client-side commands.<br>
+  - Minor releases are for client-side breaking changes (e.g renaming a command) or new client-side commands.
-Patches are for bug fixes, performance enhances, chores, refactors, etc. Non bug-fixed patches can be released if they are 3+ of them.
+  - Patches are for bug fixes, performance enhances, chores, refactors, etc. Non bug-fixed patches can be released if they are 3+ of them.

 ## Setup